kuiperzone/PupNet-Deploy/README.md

 itself, and this may cause problems with generating AppImages.
 To overcome this, copy your entire project to your home directory in the virtual machine.
 Alternatively, it is possible to enable shared-folder symlinks in VirtualBox.

-### RPM Outputs to a Subdirectory <a name="rpm-outputs-to-a-subdirectory"/>

-The RPM package builder creates subdirectories under the directory that you specify.
-This is normal behaviour and cannot be overridden.

 ### Package Naming is not Consistent <a name="package-naming-is-not-consistent"/>

 You may notice that PupNet outputs differences in package naming styles.
 For example: